Multi-Age Classrooms: A Hallmark of Montessori

 One of the first things you notice when you walk into a Montessori school is that the classrooms are not divided by age.
 In a Montessori classroom, you will see children of different ages working together and socializing happily.
-You might, for example, see an older child showing a younger one how to complete an activity, with the younger child fascinated by watching his older classmate accomplish what he can’t yet do.
+You might, for example, see an older child showing a younger one how to complete an activity, or a younger watching what his older classmate can accomplish with fascination.

-Older students have the chance to become mentors to their younger classmates, while learning and practicing important leadership skills.
-Younger children naturally look up to and emulate older children, and so in a classroom with a range of ages, there are always natural opportunities for a child to be a leader.
-Older students can learn the joy of teaching their younger peers.
+Older students have the chance to become mentors to their younger classmates while learning and practicing important leadership skills.
+Younger children naturally look up to and emulate older children, and so in a classroom with a range of ages, there are always opportunities for a child to “graduate” from observer to leader.
+Older students also find great joy in being trusted to teach their younger peers.

-It’s a natural way for older students to begin valuing patience and empathy, as they learn how to help others by sharing expertise with tasks that they themselves have mastered.
-To teach something, you must first have that mastery, and the process of passing it on —of teaching by example and communication, of reminding oneself of the specific steps, of seeing how to correct mistakes — reinforces that mastery.
+It’s also a way for older students to build patience and empathy, as they learn how to help others by sharing expertise with tasks that they themselves have mastered.
+To teach something, you must first have that mastery.
+The process of passing it on — teaching by example, communicating effectively, reminding oneself of the specific steps, seeing how to correct mistakes — reinforces that mastery.
 By helping younger students, older students further learn their work.
 And they learn the foundations and pleasures of taking responsibility and being appreciated.

 This applies not only to academic skills but to foundational cognitive, emotional, and social skills.
-For example, by watching how older children interact respectfully with the teacher and their peers, young children absorb that dignified manner in a way that is at least as effective as explicit teaching.
-Young children naturally imitate and watching the way that an older student politely asks the teacher a question will lead naturally to trying and copying that behavior themselves.
+For example, by watching how older children interact respectfully with the teacher and their peers, young children absorb that in an authentic, real-life way.
+Young children naturally imitate.
+Watching the way that an older student politely asks the teacher a question will lead naturally to trying and copying that behavior themselves.
 Multi-age classrooms give younger students the chance to learn not only from a teacher’s instruction but from the examples set by their fellow students.

 By combining multiple age groups into one classroom, the Montessori method creates a diverse environment—since differences in age, for young children, correspond with vast differences in every other ability.